migillett/Apex-Shorts-Automator/README.md

 For best results, use a 500 x 500 pixel transparent PNG for your watermark.

 This program has not been tested using footage that is not 1920x1080.
 If you use alternative aspect ratios, your mileage may vary.

-## Future Plans
-I would like to implement some sort of in and out point designation for the edited clips.
-Currently there is none.